Ginger Dressing

 1. Thank you, Martha!!
 I hope you’ll love it as much as we did!

-I LOVE the ginger salad at Hibachi places!
+I LOVE this ginger dressing, just like salad at Hibachi places!
 I always want to drink the dressing with a straw.
 Now I can! 🙂

 1. You sure can, Lindsay!
 Thank you 🙂